cr0n-dist0rti0n/chia_notifier/README.md

 https://support.google.com/a/answer/6260879?hl=en

-Finally, for this to work you must first start the Chia virtual environment in the CLI/Terminal/Commandline etc. This python program requires python3 and the following dependancies which can be install with pip if they are not already installed:
+Finally, for this to work you must first start the Chia virtual environment in the CLI/Terminal/Commandline etc. This python program requires python3 and the following dependancies which can be install with pip3 if they are not already installed:

-time
+time,

-os
+os,

-re
+re,

-smtplib
+smtplib,
 getpass